 Spotify’s plans to get into the African market was picked up last September 2017 by the media radar, when it posted a job opportunity for a Senior Editor/Music Programmer in South Africa.
-This Swedish company founded in 2008 and currently operating in over 60 countries around the world, brings along a rich and diverse pool of music, which should allow its South African users to delight in a world of blissful entertainment anytime – anywhere.
-Spotify currently has approximately 159 million monthly active users and 35 million songs on its platform.
+This Swedish company founded in 2008 and currently operating in over 60 countries around the world, brings along a rich and diverse pool of music which should allow its South African users to delight in a world of blissful entertainment anytime – anywhere.
+Spotify currently has approximately 159 million monthly active users and 35 million songs on its platform worldwide.
 According to CNN, the launch in South Africa comes as the company anticipates a direct listing of its shares on the New York Stock Exchange.

-If there is any lesson Spotify has learned so far from its already existing markets that will be, “people really want to have access to music at their fingertips“ – Mr. Boller and most importantly, people need to feel included in order to tune in and stay tuned.
-“Diversity is being invited to the party.
+If there is any lesson Spotify has learned so far from its already existing markets that will be, “people really want to have access to music at their fingertips“ – Mr. Boller and most importantly, people need to feel included in order to tune in and stay tuned: “Diversity is being invited to the party.
 Inclusion is being asked to dance” –Verna Myers.
-In the hopes of revolutionizing the way people listen to music in Africa, Spotify plans to work in close collaboration with “an absolutely brilliant team of local music curators”- Mr. Boller, who will scout through the talent saturated and flourishing South African music scene, for local songs to further enrich and variegate its music and entertainment digital terrace.
+In the hopes of revolutionizing the way people listen to music in Africa, Spotify plans to work in close collaboration with “an absolutely brilliant team of local music curators”- Mr. Boller, who will scout through the talent saturated and flourishing South African music scene for local songs to further enrich, and variegate its digital music and entertainment terrace.

 Speaking of offline subscriptions, besides the free version of Spotify with shuffle play features, its users have the option of getting the paid premium version which costs 59.99 Rand monthly and features no adverts, offline listening, unlimited skips, high-quality audio and shuffle play.
-Exact information on whether or not, distinct discount services such as Student Discount (4,99 Euro – 72.38 Rand) and Premium Family (14.99 Euro – 217.42 Rand) will be provided, remains unclear.
+Exact information on whether or not, distinct discount services such as Student Discount (4,99 Euro – 72.38 Rand) and Premium Family (14.99 Euro – 217.42 Rand) will be provided, remains so far unclear.